Charger images

 La taille maximale du fichier doit être de 20MB

 Large freshwater lake with lush surroundings.
-Fantastic birding.
 The lake has the highest concentration of African Fish-eagle in Kenya.

 Lake Naivasha covers an area of approximately 139 square kilometers and has a circumference of approximately 64 kilometers.
 It's one of the larger freshwater lakes in Kenya and is situated at an elevation of about 1,884 meters in the Great Rift Valley.
 The lake's size can vary depending on the season and rainfall, but it's generally quite expansive.
-But it is always great for birding.
+The lake is home to a variety of types of wildlife including over 400 different species of bird and a sizable population of hippos.

 The edges of Lake Naivasha are fringed with yellow fever trees which host a wide variety of birds.
-Birds you can spot in the woodland include White-fronted Bee-eaters, Wahlberg's Honeyguide, Black-lored and Arrow-marked Babblers, Variable Sunbird, Green Woodhoopoe, African Grey, Cardinal and Nubian Woodpeckers.
+Birds you can spot in the woodland include White-fronted Bee-eaters, Brown-backed Honeybird, Black-lored and Arrow-marked Babblers, Variable Sunbird, Green Woodhoopoe, African Grey, Cardinal and Nubian Woodpeckers.

 Lake Naivasha is located in the Great Rift Valley, approximately 90 kilometers northwest of Nairobi.
 The most convenient way is to drive.
 It's about a 90-minute drive from Nairobi.
 You can rent a car or hire a taxi.
 For a more budget-friendly option, you can take a matatu (local minivan).
 These are available from various points in Nairobi.

-Be aware that this is a wildlife area and there are hippos and crocodiles living in the lake.
+Be aware that this is a wildlife area and there are hippos living in the lake.

 Cliquez sur l'icône de l'oiseau () Insérez les noms d'oiseau dans votre langue.
 Ils seront automatiquement traduits pour les autres usagers !